 )

-This works beautifully.
-Drug classifications are well-established medical knowledge, deeply embedded in LLM training data.
-The LLM matches all of drugs directly, no need for websearch.
+Drug classifications are well-established medical knowledge, so LLMs know about them, so no need for web search.
 The many_to_one constraint is important here: it tells the system that it's perfectly fine for multiple drugs to map to "NSAID" or "Opioid analgesic".
 Without this, the system might flag these shared mappings as clashes and waste time re-running them.

-Looking at the false positives, these were really edge cases, like Sotalol → "Beta blocker" instead of "Class III antiarrhythmic", one of the very few drugs that actually has two classifications because it is used to treat multiple conditions.
+Looking at the false positives, these were really edge cases, like Sotalol being classified as "Beta blocker" instead of "Class III antiarrhythmic", one of the very few drugs that actually has two classifications because it is used to treat multiple conditions.

 Not all many-to-one merges are this straightforward.
 Consider matching research papers to their first (main) author from a list of researchers.
 Each paper has exactly one first author, but a researcher is typically the first author on several papers in our dataset — a classic many-to-one relationship.